immpeccable/immpeccable/README.md

 ## 👨‍💻 About Me

-Hey there, I'm Tunahan, a computer engineering student with a passion for building cool things with code.
-I'm a full-stack developer with a focus on frontend and backend development, and a love for exploring the latest technologies and tools.
+Hey there, I'm Tunahan, a software engineer with a passion for building impactful solutions using modern technologies.
+With 1.5 years of professional experience at OnePIN, I specialize in frontend development and cloud technologies, particularly AWS.

-With a strong GPA of 3.64, I've gained hands-on experience in a variety of tech stacks including React, Git, Node.js, Data Structures, Algorithms, and C++.
+During my academic journey as a computer engineering student, I maintained a strong GPA of 3.64 and gained hands-on experience in diverse tech stacks, which I continue to leverage in my professional projects.
+I thrive on exploring innovative tools and frameworks, delivering high-quality, user-centric solutions.

-As a perpetual learner, I'm always seeking out new challenges and opportunities to grow my skills as a developer.
-If you're looking for a dedicated and enthusiastic teammate for your next project, feel free to get in touch!
+Let's connect and collaborate on exciting projects!

 ## 🚀 My Projects

 - [SolAuth](https://www.solauth.xyz/) - A secure and user-friendly authentication platform
-- [World Cup Predict](https://www.worldcup-predict.com/) - A website for predicting World Cup match results with friends
+- [Predictorium](https://www.predictorium.com/) - A platform for predicting tournaments, sharing predictions with friends, and engaging with other sports enthusiasts
 - [QRCode Lemon](https://qrcode-lemon.com/) - A tool for creating and customizing QR codes
 - [Swarm Intelligence](https://github.com/immpeccable/Coverage-Path-Planning) - Implementation of swarm intelligence algorithm for multi-drone coordination